Balqis-Sani/Survey-Insights-Dashboard/README.md

 ### Data Sources
 ---
-The primary dataset used for this analysis is the "survey_data.csv", which contains actual records of responses from different persons.
+The primary dataset used for this analysis is the "survey_data.xlsx", which contains actual records of responses from different persons.

 ### Tools
 ---